siraat-ai-academy/azurex4-cert-bootcamp/README.md

 ✅ Created with heart and clarity

 Whether you're starting fresh or polishing your skills — this is your home for AZ-104.

 ---

+## 🚀 Why This Course is Truly Special

+If you're reading this, you're already curious.
+That’s enough to begin.

+**AZ-104 is more than a certification.
+It’s a career changer.**

+These labs aren’t just exercises — they’re small doors into a much bigger world.
+With this course, you can:

+- 🌍 Change your field, no matter where you live
+- 💼 Prepare for real cloud jobs — confidently
+- 🌟 Go from “I’m not sure” to “I’ve got this!”
+- 🤝 Learn cloud computing the way humans learn best — slowly, simply, and soulfully

+**It’s a course for the heart and the head.**
+For those who thought they’d never be able to say: “I work in tech.”
+Now, you can.
+With this course.
+With yourself.
+With hope.

+---